Configuring Single Sign-On with Windows

 Enable single sign-on only if user devices are logging on to your organization’s domain.
 If single sign-on is enabled and a user connects from a device that is not on your domain, the user is prompted to log on.

-You can configure single sign-on to web applications globally or by using a session policy.
+You configure single sign-on with Windows either globally or by using a session profile that is attached to a session policy.

 To configure single sign-on with Windows globally

 - In the configuration utility, on the Configuration tab, in the navigation pane, expand NetScaler Gateway and then click Global Settings.

 - In the details pane, under Settings, click Change global settings.